DigitalMoose28/SecurityOnion-ISO-Customization/README.md

 Below is an example of the customized ks.cfg file.
+NOTE: Interfaces will change depending on the environment. ens192 is typically the first interface to populate in an ESXI environment. ens33 is the first to populate in a VMWare Workstation environment.
+It will take some testing to get it correct for your environment.
 <pre><code>
 # Set the firewall to allow SSH
 firewall --enabled --port=22:tcp